Colorado

 Advisory Board

-The Advisory Board in Colorado was selected in December of 2022 and first met on January 31, 2023.
-The group has met monthly in 2023.
-As of May 1, 2023, CAA was appointed to the non-voting Producer Responsibility Organization seat on the Colorado Advisory Board.
-The Advisory Board will provide input to CAA and CDPHE throughout the needs assessment process and program plan implementation.
+The Advisory Board in Colorado was selected in December of 2022 and first met on Jan.
+31, 2023.
+As of May 1, 2023, CAA was appointed to the non-voting Producer Responsibility Organization seat.
+The Board provided input to CAA and CDPHE throughout plan development and continues to advise on program plan implementation.

 Webinar Archives